-Policy H/9: Affordable Housing
+Policy H/10: Affordable Housing

-- 1. All developments which increase the net number of homes on a site by 3 or more will provide affordable housing as follows: - a.
+- All developments of 11 dwellings or more, or on development sites of less than 11 units if the total floorspace of the proposed units exceeds 1,000m, will provide affordable housing as follows: - a.
 To provide that 40% of the homes on site will be affordable; - b.
 To address evidence of housing need.
 An agreed mix of affordable house tenures will be determined by local circumstances at the time of granting planning permission; - c.
 In small groups or clusters distributed through the site.